 Is gonorrhea curable?

 Yes, the right treatment can cure gonorrhea.
 Antibiotics are used to treat gonorrhea.
-To defeat the infection it is important to take all the medications prescribed by your doctor.
-While the medication will stop the infection, it will not be able to repair any permanent damage caused by the disease.
+It is important to take all the medicines prescribed by your doctor to fight the infection.

 To reduce the risk of gonorrhea:

-If in doubt On gonorrhea Or the presence of another sexually transmitted infection / disease (for diagnostics), if you are infected, if you have transmitted the infection (for monitoring) or if you want to be screened for risk factors (for prevention); Laboratory "Synevo" Offers Then Studies:
+If in doubt On gonorrhea or the presence of another sexually transmitted infection, if you are infected, if you have passed on an infection, or if you want to be screened for the presence of risk factors (for the purpose of prevention), Laboratory "Synevo" Offers Then Studies: